 Using your mosquito trap

-Place the mosquito trap near where you work and play, not away from the areas like the wasp trap.
+Place the homemade mosquito trap near where you work and play, not away from the areas like the wasp trap.
 This will probably fill up faster than the wasp trap, so you may need to clean it out more often.

 - White sugar will work, but brown sugar and even demerara and turbinado sugars work better than white sugar.